mhk42/is117-gittest-real/answers/question-13.md

-rm -rf forcefully deletes files/directories recursively—dangerous because it bypasses confirmation.
+rm -rf forcefully deletes files and directories recursively, which can erase entire systems if misused.